daviebadger/books/restructuredtext/restructuredtext.rst

 Rubric Directive
 """"""""""""""""

-Add an informal heading, which is not part of the table of contents:
+Add an informal heading, which will not be a part of an official document structure and thus not visible in a potential table of contents:

 .. code::